 One of the most important components of your eyeglasses is the prescription lenses, says Steve Kodey, senior director of industry research for the Vision Council, an optical trade organization that educates the public about eye health and eyewear.

 You may need single-focus lenses—such as reading glasses—or bifocal, progressive, or other multifocal lenses that correct vision for multiple purposes.
-You can choose from traditional lenses that have a tight optical zone or premium lenses that give you a wider optical zone and better functionality at multiple distances.

 3. Find your frame